thesegunadeleke/alx-low_level_programming/0x00-hello_world/README.md

-This project is the first C project as part of the Holberton School curriculum, and covers the very basics of compilation and C.
+This project is the first C project as part of the ALX SE curriculum, and covers the very basics of compilation and C.

 File 0-preprocessor is a script that runs a C file through the preprocessor and save the result into another file.